Arkansas Razorbacks men's basketball: Retired numbers

-Moncrief (6'4" 190 lbs.) led the Razorbacks to the 1978 Final Four and is, so far, Arkansas's only Consensus 1st team All-American player (1979).
+Moncrief (6'4" 190 lbs.) led the Razorbacks to the 1978 Final Four and is one of only two Arkansas players to be named a Consensus 1st Team All-American.
 Moncrief also led the Hogs to three straight Southwest Conference regular season titles from 1977 to 1979, as well as the 1977 and 1979 SWC Tournament championships.
 He was a three-time All-SWC performer, and was also the SWC Player of the Year in 1979.
 Moncrief finished his career as the school's all-time leading scorer, until his record was broken in 1992.

 Williamson (6'7" 245 lbs.) led Arkansas to the 1994 National Championship and a runner-up finish in the 1995 Final Four.
 Corliss also lead Arkansas to three straight SEC West Division championships from 1993 to 1995, plus the 1994 SEC regular season title.
 Williamson was a two-time All-SEC performer, was the 1994 and 1995 SEC Player of the Year, and was named Consensus 2nd team All-American in both seasons.